agp745/kata-machine/src/algoProg.md

 ## MISSING ALGORITHMS

-Research the following algorithms on your own for implimentation (not covered in ThePrimeagen's course):
+The following Data Structures are not covered in ThePrimeagen's course:

 - Array Buffer (Ring Buffer)
+- Trie

 ## Algorithms